-At this point in the session, participants will have the opportunity to become decoders as well as creators of main ideas in written texts.
+At this point in the program, participants will have the opportunity to become decoders as well as creators of main ideas in written texts.
 After examining several technical writing samples for the purpose of identifying the main idea in each, participants will have the chance to practice the technique of narrowing broad topics into manageable thesis statements.
-The exercises included at this point in the training are designed to help participants overcome writer's block and discover exactly what point they want to make.
+The exercises included in the segment will help participants overcome writer’s block and discover exactly what point they want to make.

 Linking the Chain: Arranging Details in Logical Sequence